Blog: Migration, repression and solidarity on the Greek Aegean Islands

 While each has its own context, since the signing of the EU-Turkey deal, the islands are increasingly cohering into a separate and extreme borderzone, isolated from the mainland, and subjected to conditions which delimit socialities and shape new bordered social spaces, with consequences not only for refugees stranded in camps, but also for solidarians and local people – all experiencing fatigue and increased desperation.

 Celine Cantat is Research Fellow at the Center for Policy Studies of Central European University.
-The blog post is related to her current research project “Migration Solidarity and Acts of Citizenship Along the Balkan Route” (MIGSOL).
+The blog post is related to her current research project “Migration Solidarity and Acts of Citizenship Along the Balkan Route” (MIGSOL), which receives funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowksa-Curie grant agreement number 751866.